The-OAG-Development-Project/Application-Gateway/www/docs/docs/Tracing-Log-Correlation-Correlation-Logging.md

 ### `type`
 Default: w3cTrace\
 Possible values: w3cTrace, simpleTrace, noTrace, \<Beanname of custom trace implementation see [here](/docs/Tracing-Log-Correlation)\>
-* `w3cTrace`: Uses http-headers for upstream and downstream trace id communication as specified by [W3C Trace Context](https://w3c.github.io/trace-context/).
+* `w3cTraceContext`: Uses http-headers for upstream and downstream trace id communication as specified by [W3C Trace Context](https://w3c.github.io/trace-context/).
 Ignores `maxLengthIncomingTrace`as the length of a trace id is specified.
 Supports all other configuration options.
 Does not need any `traceImplSpecificSettings`.
-* `simpleTrace`: Creates a random UUID as trace id.
+* `simpleTraceContext`: Creates a random UUID as trace id.
 Ignores the following configuration settings: `acceptAdditionalTraceInfo`,`maxLengthAdditionalTraceInfo` because it does not support any additional trace information beside the trace id.
 Uses as a default http-header X-Correlation-Id to communicate the trace id to upstream (depending on setting `sendTraceResponse`) and downstream systems.
 This can be customized by providing the following `traceImplSpecificSettings`:
   * `headerName: <X-your-header>`
-* `noTrace`: Disabe tracing.
+* `noTraceContext`: Disabe tracing.
 Does only use a trace id for OAG internal logs, does not forward the traceId to downstream systems and does not take over any traceId from upstream systems.
 Ignores all trace configuration.
 This effectively disables the trace sub-system - which we do not recommend.
 * Custom trace implementation: You can write your own trace implementation if you need.
 See [here](/docs/Tracing-Log-Correlation) for instructions.

 ## Configuring how the trace id is written to the log